privacore/helppages-findx/en/gettingstarted/firefox-for-ios.md

 2. Tap **Add search engine** at the bottom.
 3. In **Title** type **Findx**
 4. In the **URL** field, type **https://www.findx.com/search?q=%**

-**Note**: The Findx private search engine will be available as a native app for iOS sometime in 2017.